 To perform well, you have to absorb and interpret a huge amount of information and make choices based on what you see.

 You must predict how a player will perform based on his past performance and the performance of his opponent.
-This can help kids hone problem-solving abilities and promote the use of reason.
+This helps kids hone problem-solving abilities and promotes the use of logic and reason.

 Kids have to use addition, subtraction, and multiples of three, six, and seven.
-Certain situations even afford the chance to learn concepts from algebra.
+Certain situations also afford the chance to learn concepts from algebra.

-They can learn to evaluate scenarios to determine how many points you need to win or if an opponent can stage a comeback.
+They learns to evaluate scenarios to determine how many points you need to win or if an opponent can stage a comeback.
 All of this enhances memory, math skills, and critical thinking.

 Using data from previous weeks, fantasy football players predict and project what will happen in upcoming games.
 You must look at past performance, account for any potential problems, and anticipate the outcome.